Vicachu42/shopping-assignment-part2/README.md

 The bit where we do frontend

+Friday, 10:50
+-
+Fixed the design and mended some bug.
+Now to...idk, a shitload of other things.

 Thursday, 21:00
 -
 Because I can never just leave shit be.
 Started working on the CSS, but I should probably just stop.
 I'm waaaaaaaaaaaaaaaaaaay too tired for this.